MS with Major in Bioengineering

 The Bioengineering program is unique by allowing a vast choice of electives including biological sciences, biomedical sciences, complex systems and brain sciences, and nursing in addition to three core courses.

-Select from the list below to find out more about the program track you are interested in following:
+Select from the list below to find out more about the program:

 - Degree Requirements